BillStephens2022/Blog-Django/README.md

   ## Description

   A personal Blog application built using Django (Python) and PostgreSQL.
 Admin users create Blog posts and site visitors can view posts, comment on posts, & save posts to read later.
 PostgreSQL used for database storage.
-Deployed using AWS' Elastic Beanstalk.
+Deployed using AWS' Elastic Beanstalk (Note: this is no longer deployed to AWS so as not to incur monthly charges)

   ### App Screenshots